Grad Program

 Career Life Education should be taken before Career Life Connections.

-The Ministry of Education has outline the rationale and goals for the new K-12 Career Education offerings:
+The Ministry of Education has outlined the rationale and goals for the new K-12 Career Education offerings:

 Rationale